-The School of the Arts & Media has achieved excellent results in the last Excellence in Research for Australia (ERA 2018-2019) round.
+The School of the Arts & Media has achieved excellent results in the latest ARC’s Excellence in Research for Australia (ERA 2018).
 We were rated 5, well above international standards, for research output in specialist studies in Creative Arts, Writing and Film Studies.

 Our major areas of expertise include Paul Dawson’s work on narrative theory, Anne Brewster’s work on fictocriticism, and Stephanie Bishop’s work on poetics.
 Our staff regularly publish their research and creative writing in top scholarly and literary journals such as Meanjin, Island, Southerly, Australian Poetry Journal and more.

 Dance Research produces thinking dancers, critical movers and creative researchers.
 We combine theory and physical practice to challenge and reimagine traditions in thinking, writing and making dance.

 Research in English Literary Studies adopts a wide range of critical and theoretical approaches.
 We aim to understand texts and performances from different cultural contexts and historical periods from the Renaissance to Postmodernism.